DrMikeKW/homeassistant_dymoLW400/readme.md

 1. copy this addon to the addons folder on your home assistant device
 2. it should popup @ addons after looking for updates (right upper corner) AND refresh the page
+3. Make sure to connect and power on your Dymo labelwriter 400
-3. Install the addon!
+4. Install the addon, and start!

-### Step 2: Configure the Add-on

-1. After installation, go to the add-on's Configuration tab
-2. Start the add-on
-3. Enable "Start on boot" if desired
-4. Enable "Watchdog" for automatic recovery

-### Step 3: Configure Home Assistant
+### Step 2: Configure Home Assistant

 1. Add the following to your `configuration.yaml`:
 ```yaml